cysouw/diathesis/text/c02_structure.md

 - Ich bepflanze den Garten.
 :::

 The second kind of demoted object exchange is the ~~emptied holonym~~ diathesis, expressed with a more extreme demotion ('net two steps down').
 This is illustrated in [@next] with the diathesis between the verb *klopfen* 'to pound' and *ausklopfen* 'to beat out' (cf. [@sec:preverb-location-antiresultative]).
 The unmarked verb *klopfen* [@next a] takes an accusative object role that expresses the result of the pounding (*Staub* 'dust').
 The pounded object role (*Mantel* 'coat') is expressed as an obligatory location phrase [@next b].
 Crucially, the accusative object role in this construction is a component part (meronym) of the locational object role (holonym).
 The diathesis from *klopfen* to *ausklopfen* [@next c] completely drops the meronym *Staub* from the sentence ~~[OBJ › Ø]~~ and promotes the holonym *Mantel* to accusative ~~[PBJ › OBJ]~~.
 The meronymic role *Staub* cannot be expressed anymore after the diathesis [@next d].
 In accordance with this large overall demotion ('net two steps down'), the new holonymic accusative object *Mantel* is semantically 'emptied' from its old meronymic accusative object *Staub* by the action *klopfen*.
-So the new accusative object after this object exchange is an 'emptied holonym'.
+So the new accusative object after this object exchange is an emptied holonym.

 ::: ex
 ~~Demoted object exchange (emptied holonym) [PBJ › OBJ › Ø]~~